-While no procedure can turn back time, Dr. Kirby affirms that mommy makeover patients by and large are very glad they chose to have their procedures and report a significant improvement in their self-confidence and quality of life.
+While no procedure can turn back time, Dr. Kirby affirms that Fort Worth mommy makeover patients, by and large, are very glad they chose to have their procedures and report a significant improvement in their self-confidence and quality of life.

 Dr. Kirby is available for interview and further discussion of mommy makeovers, women’s issues, and the decisions about appearance that any mom faces post-pregnancy.